Memento

 Benchmarks for Streaming Video Understanding

 This post is a small index for the benchmarks that appear repeatedly in recent streaming video / long-video VLM papers.
 The main split is simple: online streaming benchmarks test whether the model can answer while the video is still coming in; offline long-video benchmarks test long-context video understanding, but usually assume the whole video is already available; standard video QA benchmarks are useful for comparability, but they are not the real target of streaming-memory papers.
-The newer VideoRAG papers add another emphasis: ...
+The tables below are copied or compacted from the corresponding method papers.
+They should not be read as one unified leaderboard: backbones, frame rates, memory budgets, judge versions, subtitle settings, and dataset splits often differ. ...

 StreamChat